 The Secular grantmaking of the Huston Foundation strives to conform to the principles and directions established by Charles Lukens Huston, Jr., for the benefit of improving the quality of life through not-for-profit organizations recognized by the Internal Revenue Services as qualified to receive foundation grants.
 The Foundation directors strive toward effective and efficient stewardship in receiving, researching, and evaluating requests for funding and determining the amount of distribution of funds in grants in areas of education, health, human services, arts, culture, science, civic, community services, and environment.

 Board of Directors and Officers

-Elinor Huston Lashley Williamsburg, Virginia President and CEO
+Elinor Huston Lashley

+Williamsburg, Virginia Chair of the Board

-Charles L. Huston, III Chester Springs, Pennsylvania Vice President and COO
+Charles L. Huston, III

+Chester Springs, Pennsylvania

+President and CEO

-Nancy Huston Hansen Malvern, Pennsylvania Vice President
+Nancy Huston Hansen

+Malvern, Pennsylvania